litestar-org/litestar-fullstack/README.md

 # Litestar Fullstack Reference Application

-> [!WARNING]\
-> This repo is referencing a currently unreleased version of Litestar 2.0.
-Expect things to stabilize as we get closer to a final release.

 This is a reference application that you can use to get your next Litestar application running quickly.

 It contains most of the boilerplate required for a production web API with features like: